National Museum of American History: Lower level

-The lower level of the museum displays Taking America to Lunch, which celebrates the history of American lunch boxes.
+The lower level of the museum displays Taking America to Lunch, which celebrates the history of American lunch boxes, many decorated with pop culture.
 The museum's food court, the Stars and Stripes Café, and ride simulators are also located here.

 First floor

 The first floor's East Wing (called 1 East) has exhibits that feature transportation and technology; they include America on the Move and Lighting a Revolution.
 The John Bull locomotive is the signature artifact.
 Exhibits within America on the Move include Southern Railway locomotive no. 1401, Santa Cruz Railroad no. 3, and a Chicago "L" elevated station diorama featuring a CTA 6000-series railcar.

 The exhibits in the West Wing (1 West) address science and innovation.
 They include Science in American Life featuring Robots on the Road and Bon Appétit!
 Julia Child's Kitchen.
 Spark!Lab is a hands-on exhibit of the Lemelson Center for the Study of Invention and Innovation.
 The Vassar Telescope is the signature artifact.

 A café and the main museum store are also located on the first floor.
 The first floor also contains the Constitution Avenue lobby (1 Center), as well as a space for a temporary exhibit.